icomse/example-template/README.md

-# buoyant-barnacle
+# Example i-ComSE lesson

-    This is the lesson repository for buoyant-barnacle
+    This is the lesson repository for a sample molecular simulation tutorial.
+    Let's pretend we've got some Monte Carlo and molecular dynamics basics here.